 The KDX AS’s upper is a vibrant mix of Ocean Fog, Hyper Crimson, and Fuchsia Blast, producing a unique tonal appearance that alludes to both the colors of the sun and the sea water.
 The thick outsole also features vibrant streaks of the three hues.

-The tongue and laces of these Kevin Durant shoes for the All-Star Game are blue.
+The tongue and laces of these Kevin Durant basketball shoes for the All-Star Game are blue.
 The foam that lines the inside of the KDX AS is bathed in fuchsia, and the insole that straightforwardly references the Santa Monica neighborhood gets the crimson look.

 Nike KDX ‘Aunt Pearl’